Take on Tomorrow’s Challenges

 Location.
 Location.
 Location.

-Situated at the north vertex of North Carolina’s famed Research Triangle, Durham is essential to the Duke Engineering experience.
+At the north vertex of North Carolina’s famed Research Triangle, the city of Durham is essential to the Duke Engineering experience.
 Among our neighbors are hundreds of startups and standard bearers across industries both private and public, quickly growing and evolving the city’s communities and skyline.

 It doesn’t take an advanced degree to see why Durham is the #3 best place to live in America according to U.S. News and World Report, but come get one here anyway.